lxc902/bmi210/README.md

 ## Running the OWL Ontology Script
-Unfortunately, the OWL Ontology Script cannot be run independent of the web app without access to the patient notes csv file, which we are unable to upload to this Github due to patient privacy.
+Unfortunately, the OWL Ontology Script cannot be run independent of the web app without access to the patient notes csv file, which we are unable to upload to this Github repo due to patient privacy.
 However, if one did have access to this file, these instructions specify how to run the script.

 To run the Owlready2 python script independent of the web app, do the following: